Why do we use direct trade?

 There are millions of farmers who produce cocoa, in the middle there are a few multinationals and at the other end there are billions of consumers who enjoy chocolate.
 The bit in the middle, that's where it goes wrong.
 Big chocolate companies want to keep the price they pay the farmers inhumanely low.
 By cutting out these middle men, and by paying higher prices, we ensure our farmers a higher quality of life leading allowing them to run their farms ethically and responsibly.

-Please read and share how most chocolate is made.
+Please read for yourself how most chocolate is produced.

 Meet Our Farmers